 The scheme is inspired by a Canadian model which has successfully resettled around 300,000 refugees since it began in 1978.

 - Frequent and intensive support by a committed group of volunteers

 - Families benefit from the rich social capital of a whole community

 - Strong bonds of friendship, mutual understanding and empathy

 - Shared motivation and commitment to successful resettlement

 “The community sponsorship scheme personalises a huge, human drama, by enabling local communities to welcome and support refugees in a real and tangible way.
 This scheme opens a path for people to respond with compassion, providing welcome and integration, and should be taken up as widely as possible.” – Cardinal Vincent Nichols.

 What can I do next?

-A more detailed guide to the scheme is available – click here to download (pdf, 2mb).
+A brief introductory leaflet is available – click here to download (pdf, 1mb).

 To arrange a discussion about the scheme, and for any further information, please send an email to firstname.lastname@example.org.